LPN Program Information

 - All above required information and forms must be submitted by the applicant at one time in one packet.

-*If you wish to have consideration regarding college GPA, a letter must be in the application packet stating reason for request including grades, year and explanation.
+- If you wish to have consideration regarding college GPA or courses taken over three years ago a letter must be in the application packet stating reason for request including grades, year and explanation.

 An ACT or its equivalent, and/or PAX NLN Preadmission RN Exam score are required for admission to the A.D.N. and PN programs.
 For information on the NLN exam, download the NLN brochure for test dates, exam content and the registration process. https://ondemand.questionmark.com/400030/ext/nlntesting